ecmwf/anemoi-training/docs/user-guide/benchmarking.rst

 When using MlFlow, there are two additional metrics that can be explored,

-- training_rate - that's the iterations per second (it/s) recorded by the ProfilerProgressBar across the training cycle.
-While the SpeedReport provides the averaged throughput 'training_avg_throughput' the rate allows to see the evolution of the throughput in time.
+- ``training_rate`` - that's the iterations per second (it/s) recorded by the `ProfilerProgressBar`  across the training cycle.
+While the SpeedReport provides the averaged throughput `training_avg_throughput`  the rate allows to see the evolution of the throughput in time.
-- validation_rate - that's the iterations per second (it/s) recorded by the ProfilerProgressBar across the valiadtion cycle.
-While the SpeedReport provides the averaged throughput 'validation_avg_throughput' the rate allows to see the evolution of the throughput in time.
+- ``validation_rate`` - that's the iterations per second (it/s) recorded by the `ProfilerProgressBar`  across the validation cycle.
+While the SpeedReport provides the averaged throughput `validation_avg_throughput`  the rate allows to see the evolution of the throughput in time.

-Note - to get those metrics it's need to enable the SpeedProfiler.
+Note - to get those metrics it's need to enable the `SpeedProfiler`.
 Below you can find an example of how the training_rate and validation_rate look like for two different runs.

 .. figure:: ../images/profiler/anemoi_profiler_training_rates.png